 - Gift cards to a movie with a few treats.
 Sign-up for classes at the YMCA, sports lessons or camp.

 - A gift certificate for books, like “How To Train Your Dragon,” a wonderful series that promotes behavior management, emotional functioning and social relationships.

 - Give kitchen tools, cookbook, recipe cards or ingredients.
 As a family, you can make anything from cookies to play dough.

 - A sleeping bag, cool flash flight and sleepover coupon(s).
 These can be used for going to a family member’s, friend’s house or having a friend stay over.

 - Make a photo album of memories from the year and share why you loved that moment.

 - An all-time family gift idea would be to take a day or weekend family vacation.

 In one study, people who gave to others tend to score much higher on feelings of joy and contentment than individuals who did not give to others.
 Offenwanger suggests getting your children involved in the giving as well.

 During the holiday season, you can have Santa (or parents) bring a big bag the week before the big day.
 Your family fills it with toys and leaves the bag for him.
 Tell your children “that night, ‘Santa’ comes back and takes them home.
 His elves fix the toys up and delivers them to children all over the world.”
-Instead of the week before, you also could do 12 days of Christmas giving to put a toy in a bin for each of the 12 days.
+Instead of the week before, you also could do the 12 days of giving by placing an item/toy in a bin for each of the 12 days.